Gore, Queensland: Education

 There are no schools in Gore.
-The nearest primary schools are Karara State School in neighbouring Karara to the north-east and Inglewood State School in Inglewood to the south-west.
-The nearest secondary schools are Inglewood State School (to Year 10) and Warwick State High School (to Year 12) in Warwick to the east.
+The nearest government primary schools are Karara State School in neighbouring Karara to the north-east and Inglewood State School in Inglewood to the south-west.
+The nearest government secondary schools are Inglewood State School (to Year 10) and Warwick State High School (to Year 12) in Warwick to the east.
 Given the distance to Warwick, distance education and boarding schools are other options.

 Amenities

 There is a petrol station with post office facilities in the town.